JMPerez/jmperez.github.com/source/_posts/2015/2015-10-09-github-pages-ssl-custom-domain.md

 <!-- more -->
 ## How to set up
-A simple search got me to [Set Up SSL on Github Pages With Custom Domains for Free](https://sheharyar.me/blog/free-ssl-for-github-pages-with-custom-domains/), where it's explained how to use Cloudfare to add SSL to your domain.
+A simple search got me to [Set Up SSL on Github Pages With Custom Domains for Free](https://sheharyar.me/blog/free-ssl-for-github-pages-with-custom-domains/), where it's explained how to use Cloudflare to add SSL to your domain.
 The steps are quite clear and I got it set up in a few minutes.
 And after some hours has propagated the server name configuration.

 After making the change I went through some additional steps: